ABOUT INDEPENDENT SCHOOLS OF THE YEAR 2020

 The awards are free to enter for all independent schools which are members of an association in membership of the Independent Schools Council*.
-The 20 awards categories have been chosen to reflect the breadth and diversity of life in an independent school in the 21st century and the aim of Independent Schools of the Year 2019 is to acknowledge the contribution these often long-established institutions make to both their local communities and wider society in today’s world.
+The 21 award categories, including the new award for the Overseas Campus of the Year,, have been designed to reflect the breadth and diversity of life in an independent school in the 21st century and are intended to acknowledge the contribution these often long-established institutions make to both their local communities and wider society in today’s world.

 - Dr Helen Wright, International Education Advisor and past Vice Chair of the ISC

 - Charlotte Avery, Headmistress, St Mary’s School Cambridge

 - Colin Bell, CEO, COBIS

 - Andrew Fleck, Principal, , Sedbergh School, Cumbria

 - Robin Fletcher, Chief Executive, Boarding Schools’ Association

 - David Moncrieff, Chair, Editorial Advisory Board, Independent School Parent

 - Julie Robinson, General Secretary, ISC

 - Peter Tait, Educational writer and former Head of Sherborne Prep School, Dorset